pelavarre/byobash/ReadMore.md

-We want more and more people come meet with their chance of mercy, lost and buried inside their Sh Terminals, hidden away from me at least, cross all these last fifty years.
+We want more and more people come meet with their chance of mercy, lost and buried inside their Sh Terminals, hidden away from me at least, across all these last fifty years.
 Don't we?

 ## Copied from